Skip to main content

 Charter schools are subject to the following conditions:

-• An existing private school may not be converted to a charter school (EC Section 47602[b])
+• An existing private school may not be converted to a charter school.
+(EC Section 47602[b])

 Charter schools are located throughout the state in rural, suburban, and urban areas.
 Student populations are diverse and tend to reflect the student populations of the districts in which the charter schools are located.
 As of the 2022–23 school year, the number of students enrolled in charter schools was approximately 11.7 percent of the public school student population in California.
+Additional enrollment information is available at Annual Enrollment Downloadable Files and DataQuest.

 Innovative charter schools provide programs that offer everything from an emphasis on foreign languages to performing and fine arts.
 Some charter schools develop partnerships with other public agencies (such as the California Conservation Corps or local community colleges), and some provide specialized programs (such as a program to place students in work experience settings or a Youth Build Program).
 Although most charter school students attend site-based (i.e., classroom-based) programs with the look and feel of a traditional classroom, other students participate in programs with research-based alternative learning modalities (such as the Montessori method) or programs that are tailored to the needs of the individual student (such as nonclassroom-based instruction).
 In some cases, charter schools focus on dropout recovery, providing a second chance to students who wish to pursue a high school diploma but who have not been successful in other settings.